 .
 You work on your files in this directory as usual.

-A local repository is a special hidden directory within the workspace where Git stores the version history and other information.
+A local repository is a hidden directory within the workspace where Git stores the version history and other information.
 The local repository is created by the Git program.
 You interact with the local repository using git

 commands to create new versions, compare files, and revert back to earlier versions.

 A remote repository is a copy of the local repository on a computer somewhere else.
-In this class, the copy will be kept on GitHub, but software companies may have their own hosts.
+In this class, the copy will be kept on GitHub, but software companies may have their own servers.
 The remote repository enables teams to share project changes and to restore the project if something terrible happens to someone’s computer.

 You must learn and understand the relationship between these entities to master Git.
 Tools like OneDrive and Google Drive have similar concepts, but what distinguishes Git from those tools is that you decide when to save and share changes to your project between these entities.